 2. Nature of the provision

-Like subsection 24(1), subsection 24(2) of the Charter is a remedial provision.
+Like section 24(1), section 24(2) of the Charter is a remedial provision.
 It is not an "independent source of Charter rights" but merely provides a remedy for their breach (R. v.
 Terry, 2 S.C.R.
 207).

 This provision does not provide an automatic exclusionary rule for unjustifiable limits to the Charter (R. v.
 Strachan, 2 S.C.R.
 980).
 While often characterized as a question of exclusion, the focus of the provision is on the admission of the evidence (Le, supra at paragraph 139).
 Section 24(2) obliges law enforcement authorities to respect the exigencies of the Charter and precludes improperly obtained evidence from being admitted when it impinges on the fairness of the trial (R. v.
 Burlingham, 2 S.C.R.
 206 at paragraph 25).
-Subsection 24(2) is "not a remedy for police misconduct" (Collins, supra), and thus is not designed to discipline the police.
+Section 24(2) is "not a remedy for police misconduct" (Collins, supra), and thus is not designed to discipline the police.
 However, police conduct is a factor to be considered in determining whether the admission of the evidence would bring the administration of justice into disrepute (Grant, supra at paragraphs 72-75; R. v.
 Harrison, 2 S.C.R.
 494 at paragraphs 37-42; Strachan, supra), as is seen further below.

 3. Procedure for seeking a remedy